 Place remaining dough in a single layer on top of the fluff (you can roll the dough out between two pieces of waxed paper and use a spatula to place pieces of it on the top and pressed the pieces together).
 Bake for 30 to 35 minutes (I did mine a little longer to get that nice brown color), until lightly browned.

-Be sure to cool completely before cutting into bars.
-Makes 16 squares.
+Be sure to cool completely and then cut into bars.

 Oh my gosh!
 I just doed and went to heaven.
 I wish I had one of those right now!